loolery/Choice.of.federal.state/README.md

 # Choice.of.federal.state
- a php function for a election of the german federal states
+ a  Map for a election of the german federal states.